Lesbian: Ancient Americas

-Early modern Europe
+Early modern Europe (pre-1400s)

-Female homosexuality did not receive the same negative response from religious or criminal authorities as male homosexuality or adultery did throughout history.
-Whereas sodomy between men, men and women, and men and animals was punishable by death in England, acknowledgment of sexual contact between women was nonexistent in medical and legal texts.
 The earliest law against female homosexuality appeared in France in 1270.
 In Spain, Italy, and the Holy Roman Empire, sodomy between women was included in acts considered unnatural and punishable by burning to death, although few instances are recorded of this taking place.
 The earliest such execution occurred in Speier, Germany, in 1477.

 Forty days' penance was demanded of nuns who "rode" each other or were discovered to have touched each other's breasts.
-An Italian nun named Sister Benedetta Carlini was documented to have seduced many of her sisters when possessed by a Divine spirit named "Splenditello"; to end her relationships with other women, she was placed in solitary confinement for the last 40 years of her life.
-Female homoeroticism was so common in English literature and theater that historians suggest it was fashionable for a period during the Renaissance.
-Englishwoman Mary Frith has been described as lesbian in academic study.
+An Italian nun named Sister Benedetta Carlini seduced other nuns when possessed by a Divine spirit named "Splenditello"; as punishment, she was placed in solitary confinement for the last 40 years of her life.

+In England, female homoeroticism was so common in literature and theater that historians suggest it was fashionable for a period during the Renaissance.
+Englishwoman Mary Frith has been described as lesbian.

 Ideas about women's sexuality were linked to contemporary understanding of female physiology.
-The vagina was considered an inward version of the penis; where nature's perfection created a man, often nature was thought to be trying to right itself by prolapsing the vagina to form a penis in some women.
-These sex changes were later thought to be cases of hermaphrodites, and hermaphroditism became synonymous with female same-sex desire.
-Medical consideration of hermaphroditism depended upon measurements of the clitoris; a longer, engorged clitoris was thought to be used by women to penetrate other women.
+The vagina was considered an inward version of the penis; in lesbians, nature was thought to be trying to right itself by prolapsing the vagina to form a penis.
+The idea of hermaphroditism became synonymous with lesbianism.
+A longer, engorged clitoris was thought to be used in lesbian sex.
 Penetration was the focus of concern in all sexual acts, and a woman who was thought to have uncontrollable desires because of her engorged clitoris was called a "tribade" (literally, one who rubs).
-Not only was an abnormally engorged clitoris thought to create lusts in some women that led them to masturbate, but pamphlets warning women about masturbation leading to such oversized organs were written as cautionary tales.
 For a while, masturbation and lesbian sex carried the same meaning.

-Class distinction became linked as the fashion of female homoeroticism passed.
 Tribades were simultaneously considered members of the lower class trying to ruin virtuous women, and representatives of an aristocracy corrupt with debauchery.
 Satirical writers began to suggest that political rivals (or more often, their wives) engaged in tribadism in order to harm their reputations.
-Queen Anne was rumored to have a passionate relationship with Sarah Churchill, Duchess of Marlborough, her closest adviser and confidante.
+Queen Anne was rumored to have a passionate relationship with her close advisor Sarah Churchill, Duchess of Marlborough.
 When Churchill was ousted as the queen's favorite, she purportedly spread allegations of the queen having affairs with her bedchamberwomen.
-Marie Antoinette was also the subject of such speculation for some months between 1795 and 1796.
+Marie Antoinette was also the subject of such speculation between 1795 and 1796.